Marvin Krause

 With the assistance of the Iowa Genealogical Society, he traced the roots of his paternal grandfather, Hermann Krause, to Suckow, Germany (now Poland).
 Hermann immigrated to the United States in 1882.
 During his travels, Marvin visited the home in Suckow where his grandfather was born in 1859.

 Marvin met Janet (Collins) Garrett at The Lake Robbins Ballroom at a ‘76 Dance Club” event in Woodward, Iowa.
 They were married on November 21, 1999.
-During the years they had together, Marvin and Janet participated in the annual Iowa R.A.G.B.R.A.I. bicycling event.
+During the years they had together, Marvin and Janet participated in the annual R.A.G.B.R.A.I. bicycling event.
 In addition, they traveled to 15 foreign countries.
 Sadly, Janet developed pancreatic cancer and passed away on December 29, 2013.

 Marvin is survived by daughters, Marlene, Anita, and Laura; grandchildren, Cathy (Brad), Lisa (Gentry), Stephanie (Dave), and Greg (Leslie); great-grandchildren, Brett, Taytum (Nick), Dexter (Josie), Violet, Hailee, Claire, and Brooklynn; great-great grandchildren, Melissa and Malcolm; one nephew; one great-nephew; stepchildren, Jennifer (Darin), Debbie (Bill), and Heidi (Ron); and several extended family members.